Sections of Hodge bundles II: Deformation of $(p,p)$-classes and applications to K\"ahler geometry: Abstract

 \section{Abstract}

-Let $(X,\omega_0)$ be a compact K\"ahler manifold and $\mathcal X\to B$ its Kuranishi family, where the base $B$ may be singular with $\dim_{\C} B \ge 1$.
-Using explicit sections of Hodge bundles obtained from algebraic and geometric constructions, we define an intrinsic period map and a Hodge map that parametrizes nearby $(p,p)$-classes.
+Let $(X,\omega_0)$ be a compact K\"ahler manifold and $\mathcal X\to B$ its Kuranishi family, where $B$ may be singular and $\dim_{\C}B\ge1$.
+Using explicit sections of Hodge bundles, we define an intrinsic period map and a Hodge map parametrizing nearby $(p,p)$-classes.

-For deformations over irreducible analytic bases, we introduce $\nabla^{1,1}$-flat extensions of K\"ahler cones and obtain explicit positive representatives, leading to an upper semicontinuity property for these extensions.
-Combined with the characterization of K\"ahler cones in \cite{DP04}, this yields a complete local description of K\"ahler cones in terms of analytic cycles.
-We further show that this upper semicontinuity persists on a large region of the base determined by a uniform bound on the operator norm of the Beltrami differential.
+For deformations over irreducible analytic bases, we introduce two flat extensions of K\"ahler cones defined by the reference and moving Hodge connections.
+The extension associated with the reference connection admits explicit positive representatives and yields uniform upper semicontinuity, while that associated with the moving connection identifies the K\"ahler cones away from a countable union of proper analytic subsets and admits an explicit expression in terms of the period map and the Beltrami differential.
+These constructions provide a description of K\"ahler cones through analytic cycles and yield both local and large-scale K\"ahler stability without assuming unobstructedness.

-As further applications, we generalize Green’s density criterion to strong algebraic approximation and to the approximation of real $(p,p)$-forms, and give an intrinsic analytic description of Hodge loci, leading to a Beltrami-differential criterion for the variational Hodge conjecture.
+As further applications, we generalize Green's density criterion to strong algebraic approximation and to the approximation of real $(p,p)$-forms.
+We also obtain an intrinsic analytic description of Hodge loci, leading to a Beltrami-differential criterion for the variational Hodge conjecture.

 \parskip=5pt \baselineskip=15pt